 On the morning of April 10, the six cosmonauts had a semi-informal meeting with members of the State Commission overseeing the launch.
 The meeting took place in the large river-side gazebo within the Air Force compound, known as Site Zero.
 Among those present were Rudnev, the chairman of the State Commission, Moskalenko, the head of the Soviet strategic missile forces, Korolev and Kamanin.

 Korolev opened the meeting with an optimistic outline of the past and future of the program: "It has been less than four years since the launch of the first satellite and we are ready for the first flight of a human into space.
 Six cosmonauts are present here and each of them is ready to make the first flight.
 It was decided that Gagarin would fly first, others will follow; as early as this year 10 Vostok spacecraft will be ready.
 Next year, we will have two- or three-seat Sever spacecraft.
 I think cosmonauts who are present here wouldn't mind to accompany many of us into space orbits...
 We are confident, the (first) flight was prepared thoroughly and carefully and it will proceed successfully.
 All the success to you, Yuri Alekseevich."

-On the evening of the same day, the official meeting of State Commission took place.
-It approved the "flight assignment" for Gagarin:
+On the evening of the same day, the official meeting of State Commission took place at Room No. 59, the part of the assembly building extension, which served as a main conference room.
+(463) It approved the "flight assignment" for Gagarin:

 Planned mission timeline (Moscow Time) as of April 10 (51):